asrob-uc3m/robotDevastation-developer-manual/en/tests.md

 This test checks the transitions from InitState to other states.
 It also checks the different actions allowed in this State, such as logging in and exiting the game.

+## testMentalMap
+Automated test.

+Checks actions to be performed by the MentalMap, such as receiving and updating players from the server, shooting, reloading and respawning.

+## testMockupAudioManager
+Automated test.

+Checks that the mock AudioMananger is able to emulate loading and playing sounds.

+## testMockupInputManager
+Automated test.

+Checks that the mock InputMananger is able to emulate sending and receiving InputEvents from keyboard, window, etc.

+## testMockupNetworkManager
+Automated test.

+Checks that the mock NetworkMananger is able to emulate login, logout, sending player info and sending network events.
+It also tests receiving updates from the MentalMap.

 ## testRdYarpImageManager
 This test requires an actual webcam connected to the pc in order to work.